Netcracker/KubeMarine/documentation/Troubleshooting.md

 ```

-**Root cause**: The reason for generating numerous messages is to add new rules to`audit.rules`.This is due to the update of the default.yaml configuration file.The default audit settings on Linux operating systems are two files: audit.d.conf and audit.rules
+**Root cause**: The reason for generating numerous messages is to add new rules to`audit.rules`.
+This is due to the update of the default.yaml configuration file.
+The default audit settings on Linux operating systems are two files: audit.d.conf and audit.rules
 ```
 -w /var/lib/docker -k docker
 -w /etc/docker -k docker